hdowens/projeul_sols/README.md

 q27 - Find the product of the coefficients, and , for the quadratic expression that produces the maximum number of primes for consecutive values of n, starting with n = 0.
 Solved with a half brute force function.
 If we assume n = 0, b therefore must be prime, so we can reduce problem space from b to just primes.

+q28 - sum of the diagonals in a 1001 x 1001 number spiral matrix, solved with a few simple observations such as the step of the diagonal numbers increasing by 2 for every 4 numbers in the diagonal ( the four corners )

 q35 - circular primes, how many below one million, solved with a function I wrote to shift integers by pos

 q36 - palindromic pairs of base 10 and base 2, below one million